puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 ### Will IE mode replace Internet Explorer 11?

 We're committed to keeping Internet Explorer a supported, reliable, and safe browser.
 Internet Explorer is still a component of Windows and follows the support lifecycle of the OS on which it's installed.
 For details, see [Lifecycle FAQ - Internet Explorer](https://support.microsoft.com/help/17454/).
-While we continue to support and update Internet Explorer, the latest features and platform updates will only be available in Microsoft Edge.
+While Microsoft continues to support and update Internet Explorer, the latest features and platform updates will only be available in Microsoft Edge.

 ### Why am I receiving the following message “To open this page in IE mode, try updating your PC.”?

 You are receiving the message because you are missing the required Windows updates.
-We recommend installing the latest updates.
 The minimum Windows updates are:
 -	Windows 10, version 1903 with the latest cumulative updates (KB4503293 or higher) and security update KB4501375 or higher
 -	Windows 10, version 1809 with latest cumulative update (KB4509479 or higher)